Terence Hallinan: Legal practice

-After graduating UC Hastings, Hallinan's criminal history proved an obstacle to his admission to the California State Bar.
+After graduating from UC Hastings, Hallinan's criminal history proved an obstacle to his admission to the California State Bar.
 The Committee of Bar Examiners required several hearings over Hallinan's moral character.
 Hallinan introduced evidence that his violent tendencies were the result of a thyroid deficiency.
 His mother, however, testified that Hallinan became violent in response to the bullying caused by his father's vocal support of labor leaders during the Red Scare.
 California State Assemblymen Willie Brown and John L. Burton both testified that Hallinan possessed good moral character.
 The Committee questioned Hallinan about whether civil disobedience is compatible with being an attorney at law.
 Hallinan responded that he thought "it's an unfortunate thing" that more German lawyers did not disobey the Third Reich.

 The California State Bar refused to admit Hallinan.
 Hallinan appealed to the Supreme Court of California, and won.
 Justice Peters found that if the court denied professional licenses to everyone who engaged in a sit-in "we would deprive the community of the services of many highly qualified persons of the highest moral courage."
 Justice Marshall F. McComb dissented, writing that Hallinan believes he has a "right to violate the law".